-Once an impairment loss has been recognised on an available for- sale financial asset, the subsequent accounting treatment for changes in the fair value of that asset differs depending on the nature of the available-for-sale financial asset concerned:
+Once an impairment loss has been recognised on an Available-for-Sale financial asset, the subsequent accounting treatment for changes in the fair value of that asset differs depending on the nature of the Available-for-Sale financial asset concerned:

-Available-for-sale debt securities
+Available-for-Sale debt securities

 A subsequent decline in the fair value of the instrument is recognised in the income statement when there is further objective evidence of impairment as a result of further decreases in the estimated future cash flows of the financial asset.
-Where there is no further objective evidence of impairment, the decline in the fair value of the financial asset is recognised in other comprehensive income.
 If the fair value of a debt security increases in a subsequent period, and the increase can be objectively related to an event occurring after the impairment loss was recognised in the income statement, the impairment loss is reversed through the income statement to the extent of the increase in fair value.

-Available-for-sale equity securities
+Available-for-Sale equity securities

 Subsequent increases in the fair value of the instrument are treated as a revaluation and are recognised in other comprehensive income.
 Impairment losses recognised on the equity security are not reversed through the income statement.
-Subsequent decreases in the fair value of the available-for-sale equity security are recognised in the income statement, to the extent that further cumulative impairment losses have been incurred in relation to the acquisition cost of the equity security.
+Subsequent decreases in the fair value of the available-for-sale equity security are recognised in the income statement.